isax785/design-patterns/plg/cpp/notes/n_cpp_utils.md

     };
 ```

-To define class member functions that access members of the other class, you must define the function after the other class has been defined:
+To define class member functions that access members of the other class, you must define the function <u>after the other class has been defined</u>:

 ```cpp
     class B;